What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 I want to be clear: Dr. Preston was the hero of this story.
 She read the chart.
 She made the call.
 She did her job.
 The information she acted on was the same information that had been available to two other physicians for 18 hours before her.
 Same chart.
 Same hospital.
 Same protocol.
 Different decisions.

 Dr. Wicinas was in the hospital that morning.
-She did not acknowledge me.
+She did not acknowledge me — she did not make eye contact with me or say one word.
+Think about that.
+To me, that means something.

 Saturday Evening